‘Final Fantasy XVI’ Will ‘Likely’ Release In Late 2021 Or 2022, Reporter Predicts

 On Twitter, Schreier noted Yoshida’s role in saving Final Fantasy XIV, which was released to poor reception before being revamped and re-released as Final Fantasy XIV: A Realm Reborn, which has been praised for its still-developing storyline.

-Regardless of when forthcoming game hits Sony’s forthcoming console, its progress appears to be proceeding smoother than its predecessor, which was originally announced as Versus XIII before transitioning into the creation of the next numbered game in the series — Final Fantasy XV.
-As The Inquisitr reported, Final Fantasy XV Character Designer Roberto Ferrari claimed that the infamously long creation cycle of the game was marred by a disorganized development process that included a constantly-shifting story and lack of focus.
+Regardless of when the forthcoming game hits Sony’s new console, its progress appears to be proceeding smoother than its predecessor, which was originally announced as Versus XIII before transitioning into the creation of the next numbered game in the series: Final Fantasy XV.

+As The Inquisitr reported, Final Fantasy XV character designer Roberto Ferrari claimed that the infamously long creation cycle of the game was marred by a disorganized development process that included a constantly-shifting story and lack of focus.

 The game also shifted directors from Tetsuya Nomura to Hajime Tabata.
-While Nomura was working on the game, he was reportedly working on ten different others, which is speculated to be one reason for the game’s stalled progress.
+While Nomura was working on the game, he was reportedly working on 10 others, which is speculated to be one reason for the game’s stalled progress.

 Final Fantasy XVI is set to first hit the PlayStation 5 as a timed-exclusive before it is released for the PC.